 Tell us a little about yourself

-I’m a mummy to two beautiful boys, Ryan (5) and Will (2) and a wife to a wonderful husband Matt.
+I’m a mummy to two beautiful boys and a wife to a wonderful husband Matt.
 I’m a primary school teacher currently working part time.
 I feel very lucky to be able to stay at home with my boys for part of the time and do what I love to do the other half of the time.
 I’m very lucky to have both my family and my in-laws live close by and all are very active in our boys’ lives.
 They are so supportive, loving and always giving up their time for them.

 I love relaxing in front of the TV (the usual junky shows – particularly reality tv!), spending time with my husband, catching up with friends and SLEEPING (as most mummies love!)

 How did your breast reduction journey start out?

 Throughout my life, I have always been large breasted.
 I developed quite early and was quite big by the time I was in about year 8 or 9.
 Back then, I didn’t mind the size of my breasts.
 But as I got older I started putting on a bit of weight and it seemed most of my weight went straight to my breasts.
 And after two pregnancies, my breasts went from an E/F cup to a HH/J cup!

 A while back, my younger sister got engaged and we went dress shopping.
 Every dress I tried on I knew I couldn’t wear as I needed a proper bra underneath – no spaghetti straps, nothing strapless, nothing too low… the list went on.
 I felt awful having to say no to every dress.
 It was that very day I started thinking I’d like a breast reduction.
 Both my mum and my older sister had had a breast reduction and said it was the best thing they’d ever done and how much it changed their lives – both in terms of their self-confidence and their wardrobe!